All companies

 Tavus offers early-stage builders free access for 3 months — 15,000 minutes, 25 replicas, and full developer-platform access (CVI, Knowledge Base with 30ms RAG, Memories).
 It also runs an academic research grant.
 There is no list price; access is requested via the Startups & Grants / Enterprise “Talk to us” link.
 SOC 2, HIPAA, GDPR, and BAA compliance are noted on this surface.

-Sales motions across products: PLG / self-serve for the developer Free, Starter, and Growth plans and all PALs consumer plans; sales-led for Enterprise and the Startups & Grants program.
+Sales motions across products: PLG / self-serve for the developer Free, Starter, Builder, Growth, and Business plans and all PALs consumer plans; sales-led for Enterprise and the Startups & Grants program.

 Hidden costs : What heavy conversational-video usage actually costs